Fallen woman: Rescue and rehabilitation

 Most famously, the Prime Minister William Ewart Gladstone worked directly with fallen women to try to rescue them from their circumstances.
 At considerable risk to his political career, Gladstone spent a great amount of his own money and time on this effort, assisted by his wife, Catherine Gladstone.
 "There are more entries in Gladstone's diaries about prostitutes than there are about political hostesses, more recorded visits to the fallen women on the streets of London than recorded attendances at the balls and soirées of the grandes dames of polite Victorian society."

 Rescue work among prostitutes was also part of the missionary work done by the Woman's Christian Temperance Union (WCTU), whose members also petitioned against alcohol and opium.
-In a speech to the National Purity Congress in 1895, WCTU temperance campaigner and social reformer Jessie Ackermann said:
+In a speech to the First National Purity Congress, convened in 1895 by the American Purity Alliance, WCTU temperance campaigner and social reformer Jessie Ackermann said:

 From time immemorial we have read of fallen and outcast women, forms of speech used only in reference to our sex.
 To my mind the time has now come when we should apply the same term to sinful man ... the great weakness of our rescue work in the past has been its onesidedness.
 It has busied itself in reclaiming women, while men have been passed by.

-What "amounted to conventional Victorian 'rescue work' for 'fallen' women" was carried out in the Philippines during the Philippine–American War on behalf of the United States Government as part of a much broader "social purity" campaigns to prohibit prostitution and alcohol and other "social evils".
+What "amounted to conventional Victorian 'rescue work' for 'fallen' women" was carried out in the Philippines during the Philippine–American War on behalf of the United States government as part of much broader "social purity" campaigns to prohibit prostitution and alcohol and other "social evils".

-Fallen women in art and literature
+In art and literature

 As a genuine social concern as well as a metaphor for artistic explorations of vice and virtue, the theme of the fallen woman has a notable place in art and in literature.
 In some cases, such as Dante Gabriel Rossetti and William Blake, the artist/author has produced companion pieces in both forms.
 The theme continues in historical fiction such as John Fowles's The French Lieutenant's Woman.

 John Milton

-Aside from the Bible, it was John Milton's famous and influential poem Paradise Lost, (1667) that communicated the story of the Fall and its consequences most powerfully.
-The idea of the fallen woman is most closely related to those sources which represent the fallen woman as an agent, as opposed to a passive receptacle, in the act of her undoing.
+Aside from the Bible, it was John Milton's famous and influential poem Paradise Lost (1667) that communicated the story of the Fall and its consequences most powerfully.
+The idea of the fallen woman is most closely related to those sources which represent the fallen woman as an agent, as opposed to a passive participant, in the act of her undoing.
 For example, in "longing to reign rather than serve", Eve is ambitious for knowledge.
 The difference between these religious renderings of the iconic figure and the fallen woman presented in most 19th century texts is that the latter is suppressed, disempowered, and silenced in her representations: "[T]he Victorian fallen woman is usually depicted ... as a mute, enigmatic icon ... who sleeps through the poem that probes her nature".